-Still a bit worn out by the bus stops and remembering how few Maltese I met at the station joked that “the bus might come faster if I keep checking the time more frequently” (and we were there for the whole hour), I reached the cove around 4.30 pm.
+Still, a bit worn out by the bus stops and remembering how few Maltese I met at the station joked that “the bus might come faster if I keep checking the time more frequently” (and we were there for the whole hour), I reached the cove around 4.30 pm.
 It seemed as though the concrete and the rocks were melting in the heat, and there was no proper shade anywhere.
-As you go down towards the sea, there is the terrace on your left with the view of the Filfla island.
+As you go down towards the sea, there is the terrace on your left with a view of Filfla island.
 They say that fishermen once built a small church inside one of its caves.

 It surprised me that the last boat tour was at 5 pm (I almost missed it because of the public transport!).
 The ticket is 8 Euros and you will wait at the small cove for more tourists to come.
-There’s also an improvised beach here made of concrete and bear rocks.
+There’s also an improvised beach here made of concrete and bare rocks.

 The ride goes next to the cliffs that seem like being pierced.
 The boat enters one of the “holes”.
-You will be amazed by the sea color here that ranges from the light blue to some turquoise shade, while the ceiling gets lower.
+You will be amazed by the sea color here which ranges from light blue to some turquoise shade, while the ceiling gets lower.
 There are also sea corals on the rock walls.
 Other boats go by.
-The only thing that gets a bit annoying is the noise they all create, being louder than the waves.
+The only thing that gets a bit annoying is the noise they all create, louder than the waves.

-Never the less, just as you begin to enjoy the ride and the sea breeze (that totally messed up my hair), and you even stop noticing the orange life jacket you had to put on, the ride was – over.
+Nevertheless, just as you begin to enjoy the ride and the sea breeze (that totally messed up my hair), and you even stop noticing the orange life jacket you had to put on, the ride was – over.
 This short cruise takes less than 20 minutes.

 Going up to the bus station again, I realized that I didn’t even take enough break from the previous public transportation experience, and here I was again – had to wait for another 40 minutes (the 74 bus goes once every hour).
-So, to come here from Marsaxlokk and then go to Valletta, I spent two hours and 20 minutes in waiting!
+So, to come here from Marsaxlokk Malta, and then go to Valletta, I spent two hours and 20 minutes waiting!

-Luckily, there was the pastry shop across the street with few shaded tables and some great Kinder Bueno ice cream scoops.
+Luckily, there was the pastry shop across the street with a few shaded tables and some great Kinder Bueno ice cream scoops.

 Lying between the two larger islands of Malta and Gozo, Comino is renowned for its natural state and the clear blue sea.
 It can be reached by small ferries or by day trip tours.
 There is the small fort on the island, along with one hotel.
 The most popular beach here is the Blue Lagoon.

 It was mentioned in the previous post that I was supposed to take the speedboat ride to Comino.
 So, Marina, the owner of Leona Travel agency who helped me a lot with touring the island, recommended the tour.
-At the Oki-Ko-Ki Banis they say that “it all started 41 years ago with Tony Muscat also known as Banis or Mr Crazy”.
+At the Oki-Ko-Ki Banis they say that “it all started 41 years ago with Tony Muscat also known as Banis or Mr. Crazy”.
 He was among the first to organize visits to the Blue Lagoon by small vessels at first, which now grew into speedboats.
 Not only that you reach Comino faster, but you will also be able to enjoy the sunset when most of the tourists leave the beach.

 We sat at the café in Spinola Bay, having a mix of fresh fruit juice and waiting for other tourists to arrive.
 Tony’s wide smile is easily noticeable.
-He jokes all the time, making cutting the waves towards Comino pleasant and fun.
+He jokes all the time, making cutting the waves toward Comino Malta pleasant and fun.
 He shared with us that he will be 70 this year and that he spent 46 years at the sea.

 Our mostly British group was fun, so besides with our host Colin, I had a nice chat with Tracy who was in Malta for holidays with her husband.
-We were trying to hold on to our bench tightly, since the boat was rashly jumping making us laugh and squeak at times.
-Tony was playing loud music, having fun at the wheel.
+We were trying to hold on to our bench tightly since the boat was rashly jumping making us laugh and squeak at times.
+Tony was playing loud music, and having fun at the wheel.

 Take a walk along the island.
 You will be able to discern the fortress which, besides the hotel on the other side of the island, is the only building in Comino.
 If you have enough time, stop by the hotel beach as well.
 For us though the best thing to do with the time we got was to plunge into the sea couple of times before the sun sets.
 The sand was almost white and the sea turquoise blue.
-No wonder that this is one of the most popular tourist attractions in Malta.
+No wonder this is one of the most popular tourist attractions when talking about beaches in Malta.

 On the way back Tony stopped the boat for a few minutes, giving us time to enjoy the perfect sunset.
 By the time we came back to Spinola Bay, the street lights were already on and Malta seemed so vibrant and romantic.